aolkin/pylights/sphinx/entities/entities.rst

    interface for setting level values.
 Unfortunately, it is hardwired for a 192 channel console, which will probably change at somepoint.

-   Unlike a :class:`~entities.DictEntity`, getting levels still returns an integer, and it is only when the object is converted to a string that level values are normalized for :term:`EOL`.
+   Unlike a :class:`~pylights.entities.DictEntity`, getting levels still returns an integer, and it is only when the object is converted to a string that level values are normalized for :term:`EOL`.

    :class:`Levels` may also be used as a base class for special level collections.
 If a class